MumenJarrah/CloudLabs/lab6.md

 # conntrack -L
 ```

 &emsp; The goal of the task is to use a series of experiments to help students understand the connection concept in this tracking mechanism, especially for the ICMP and UDP protocols, because unlike TCP, they do not have connections.
 Please conduct the following experiments.
-For each experiment, please describe your observation, along with your explanation.

 - ICMP experiment: Run the following command and check the connection tracking information on the router.
-Describe your observation.
+Observe the output.
 How long is the ICMP connection state be kept?
     ```
     // On 10.9.0.5, send out ICMP packets
     # ping 192.168.60.5
     ```
    ![rule1](images/lab6-9-u.png)

 - UDP experiment: Run the following command and check the connection tracking information on the router.
-Describe your observation.
+Observe the output.
 How long is the UDP connection state be kept?
     ```
     // On 192.168.60.5, start a netcat UDP server
     # nc -lu 9090